AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/developing/introduction/repository-structure-package.md

                         Examples of complex roots

-                        Overlays of /libs typically require defining the overlayed structure, at each level here.
+                        Overlays of /libs typically require defining the overlay structure, at each level here.

                         For example, adding a new section to the main AEM Tools navigation, necessitates the following rules: